-Question Answer Marks EITHER EITHER 12(a) Discuss some of the ways Woolf shapes a reader's response to Peter Walsh in the novel.
-25 Mark according to the levels of response marking criteria.
-OR 12(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Woolf's presentation of Septimus, here and elsewhere in the novel.
+Question Answer Marks EITHER EITHER 12(a) 'There was always something cold in Clarissa.'
+25 Discuss Woolf's presentation of Clarissa in the light of Peter Walsh's comment.
+Mark according to the levels of response marking criteria.
+OR 12(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Woolf's narrative methods and concerns, here and elsewhere in the novel.
 25 Mark according to the levels of response marking criteria.